 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-I, too, wanted to direct my question to the Minister of Community and Government Services, however, he seems to have the hot seat, so perhaps I will wait for it to cool down.
+I also wanted to direct my question to the Minister of Community and Government Services, but he seems to have the hot seat, so perhaps I will wait for it to cool down.

-Now, I wish to redirect the question to the Minister responsible for the Nunavut Housing Corporation, with this primary reasoning behind this fact.
-This is related to the GN staff housing as everyone in this House is aware that we face a housing shortage in Nunavut.
+I will, however, instead direct my question to the Minister responsible for the Nunavut Housing Corporation.
+My reason is: in Nunavut, government employees are provided staff housing.
+As everyone in this House is aware, we face a housing shortage in Nunavut.

-This was when the new Nunavut 3000 Housing strategy was planned out and I now would like to get clarification, Mr. Speaker, I believe it was last year when this work was done, I presume the minister is aware of this fact, where one community received a transfer of GN staff housing units to their local housing association.
+I would like to get clarification.
+I believe the Nunavut 3000 housing strategy was planned last year.
+I presume the minister is aware of the fact that one community received a transfer of GN staff housing units to their local housing association.

-I am unaware if the LHO agreed to this transfer, but I believe the minister knows which community received that transfer, and I wonder how the two communities I represent, Igloolik and Sanirajak, if they expressed a desire to get a transfer of these GN units, and here I will use an example.
+I am unaware if the LHO agreed to this transfer, but I believe the minister knows which community received that transfer.
+I would like to know how the two communities I represent of Igloolik and Sanirajak, should they express a desire, can get a transfer of these GN units.
+I will use an example.

-When employees reach retirement age and contemplate retirement from their jobs, when they leave their government positions, they vacate their staff housing units.
-Then they go onto the waiting list of their community public housing to await an allocation of a unit.
+When employees reach the age of retirement and contemplate retirement from their jobs, once they leave their government positions, they have to vacate their staff housing units.
+Then they go onto the waiting list for community public housing to await the allocation of a unit.

-How was this one community that got the transferred housing stock able to receive this transfer?
+How was this one community that got the transferred housing stock able to receive this transfer to their local housing authority?
 Was it done in an expedited manner?
-Was it an immediate transfer thereby not providing the local housing association the ability to defer or delay this transfer in that community I am referring to?
+Was it an immediate transfer, thereby not providing the local housing association the ability to defer or delay this transfer in that community I am referring to?

-If I have to name the community I am prepared to do so, based on the response.
+If I have to name the community, I am prepared to do so, depending on the response.
 How did the transfer get done in this particular situation to this housing association?
 Thank you, Mr. Speaker.

 Speaker: Hon.
 Minister responsible for the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
 Lorne Kusugak: (interpretation): Thank you, Mr. Speaker.
-Thank you for asking that question.
+I also thank you for asking that question.
 The local housing associations work together with the Nunavut Housing Corporation, and we also work with the people responsible for government staff housing.
-They outline to us which homes are for which positions.
+They outline to us which homes are allocated for which positions.

-In the community, if a staff house is no longer going to be needed for staff housing in a community, then the local housing authority, if they wanted that house, could submit a request to our department and we can help them with a transfer to the local housing association.
+In the communities, if a staff house is no longer going to be needed for staff housing, and if the local housing authority wanted that house, they could submit a request to our department and we can help them with a transfer to the local housing association.